 The Medici dukes saw religion as more than faith.
 They used it to secure and legitimize wealth and political authority in Florence.

 By aligning themselves with church leaders and funding large religious projects, the Medici enhanced their public image and spiritual authority.
-They built and restored important churches like San Lorenzo and financed the construction of the Medici chapel, which served as both a religious site and family tomb.
+They built and restored important churches, such as San Lorenzo, and financed the construction of the Medici Chapel, which served as both a religious site and a family tomb.

 These acts showcased their devotion and reinforced the dynasty’s role in both religious and civic life.
 The Medici used church politics to secure marriages and alliances with powerful European families.